 Plant Cultivation

-Monstera, notably the monstera deliciosa (Swiss Cheese Plant), has captivated plant enthusiasts with its unique foliage and easy-going nature.
-However, when its leaves start curling, it’s an act of self-defense by reducing the exposed surface area and minimizing water loss through transpiration.
+Monstera, notably the Monstera deliciosa (Swiss Cheese Plant), has captivated plant enthusiasts with its unique foliage and easy-going nature.
+However, when its leaves start curling, itā€™s an act of self-defense by reducing the exposed surface area and minimizing water loss through transpiration.
+Why are my Monstera leaves curling?
+Follow our guide to find out the reasons behind Monstera leaves curling and the best troubleshooting practices.Ā

 Table of Contents

-On the other hand, When your monstera plants are suffering from underwatering, cells begin to dry out and lose their structure, showing a sign of leaves curing inward to conserve water.
-You can also notice soil comes away from the side of the container.
+However, when your monstera plants are suffering from underwatering, cells begin to dry out and lose their structure, showing a sign of leaves curing inward to conserve water.
+You can also notice soil comes away from the side of the container.Ā

-• It’s actually a bad idea to regularly water monstera plants every few days.
-The right approach to watering monstera includes sticking your finger into the soil - if it feels dry 2 inches below the surface, then it's time to water.
+• Donā€™t water your Monstera plants every few days on a regular basis.
+The right approach to watering Monstera includes sticking your finger into the soil - if it feels dry 2 inches below the surface, then it's time to water.
 Allow the topsoil to dry out between waterings to prevent overwatering.

 watering monstera